UIAnalytics/ui-analytics-core/README.md

 #### Tracking

-`UIAnalytics.track( eventName, eventProperties, trackOptions )` send events to all of your integrations.
+`UIAnalytics.track( eventName, eventProperties, trackOptions )` send an event to all of your integrations.
+You can use the `trackOptions` option tweak where your event goes like `groups`, `integrationWhitelist`, or `integrationBlacklist`.
+Calls to this method will create a Track instance with type equally `event`.

+`UIAnalytics.trackPage( pageName, pageProperties, trackOptions )` send a page event to all of your integrations.
+Generally speaking, integrations take page event tracking as a special consideration.
+This track call takes the same form as the general purpose `UIAnalytics.track()` function but the Track instance type will be `page` allowing integrations to know the difference and act accordingly.
+But since it has the same signature as `track()` you may use all of the same functionality for detailing where it should go.

 ----
 #### User Identity